rcauchon/app-modernization-ejb/modernize-liberty/README.md

  </modules>
 ```

-To compile the project you can run `make clean install` from the parent directory
+To compile the project you can run `mvn clean install` from the parent directory

 Prerequisite are Maven, JAVA 1.8 jdk and liberty install on you computer in some of the pom.xml there is an hardcoded path for liberty
 ```